ColesNicholas/metaware/README.md

 Contains a variety of images that are auto-saved when metaware_manuscript.Rmd is knitted.

 ## images folder
-- **metaware_figures.drawio**: Drawio program file used to create a few manuscript figures (described below)
+- **metaware_figures.drawio**: Drawio program file used to create a couple manuscript figures (described below)
-- **metaware_framework.png**: Image showing frameworks for conceptualizing demand effects
-- **metaware_mods.pn**g: Image showing how motivation, opportunity, and belief scores were summed
+- **metaware_PRISMA.png** PRISMA flowchart showing literature search details
 - **metaware_vigs.png**: Image showing how vignettes were created
+- **PRISMA.R** R file used to compile information for the PRISMA flowchart

+## output folder
+Contains a few pieces of useful output -**surv.sum.csv**: vignette-specific (vig) averages of the extent to which participants correctly identified the communicated hypothesis (m.att), indicated that they would be motivated (m.mot) and able (m.opp) to adjust responses, believed the hypothesized effect would occur (m.bel), and predicted that other participants would respond to the demand cues  (m.pre)
+-**vig.surv1.rel.rds**: List of intraclass correlation values for participant ratings of the extent to which they would be motivated (mot) and able (opp) to adjust responses, believed the hypothesized effect would occur (bel), and predicted that other participants would respond to the demand cues (pre).
+Values are only for participants who completed the first wave of data collection
+-**vig.survfull.rel.rds**: Similar file to vig.surv1.rel.rds -- except it includes data from all participants

 ## admin folder
 Contains various files used for project admin